otrv4/otrv4/otrv4.md

 ```
 The inputs are the symmetric key (57 bytes, defined in the 'Public keys and
 fingerprints' section.
-It is referred as 'sym_key'), a flag 'f', which is a byte
+It is referred as 'sym_key_h'), a flag 'f', which is a
-with value 0, a context 'c' (a value set by the signer and verifier of maximum
+byte with value 0, a context 'c' (a value set by the signer and verifier of
-255 bytes), which is an empty byte string for this protocol, and a message 'm'.
+maximum 255 bytes), which is an empty byte string for this protocol, and a
-The function 'len(x)' should be interpreted here as the number of bytes in the
+message 'm'.
+The function 'len(x)' should be interpreted here as the number of
-string 'x'.
+bytes in the string 'x'.

-1. Hash the 'sym_key': 'SHAKE-256(sym_key, 114)'.
-Let 'h' denote the resulting
+1. Hash the 'sym_key_h': 'SHAKE-256(sym_key, 114)'.
+Let 'h' denote the
-    digest.
-Construct the secret key 'sk' from the first half of 'h' (57 bytes),
+    resulting digest.
+Construct the secret key 'sk' from the first half of
-    and the corresponding public key 'H', as defined in the 'Public keys, Shared
+    'h' (57 bytes), and the corresponding public key 'H', as defined in the
-    Prekeys and Fingerprints' section.
-Let 'prefix' denote the second half of
+    'Public keys, Shared Prekeys and Fingerprints' section.
+Let 'prefix' denote
-    the 'h' (from 'h[57]' to 'h[113]').
+    the second half of the 'h' (from 'h[57]' to 'h[113]').

 2. Compute 'SHAKE-256("SigEd448" || byte(f) || byte(len(c)) || c || prefix ||
     m, 114)', where 'm' is the message to be signed.
 Let 'r' be the 114-byte